Skip to main content

 Estrogen, particularly estradiol, is the primary female sex hormone, though it is also present and necessary in men for functions like bone health and libido regulation.
 In women, it governs the reproductive cycle, but its influence extends far beyond that.
 Estrogen receptors are found in the brain, bones, blood vessels, and skin.

-Its decline during and menopause is directly linked to an increased risk for osteoporosis and changes in cardiovascular health.
+Its decline during perimenopause and menopause is directly linked to an increased risk for osteoporosis and changes in cardiovascular health.
 Furthermore, estrogen is vital for cognitive function, specifically how the brain utilizes glucose for energy.
 The “brain fog” many women experience is a direct physiological consequence of this metabolic shift in the brain.

 Progesterone the Great Balancer